 - (a) Purpose and intent.
 The purpose of this section is to establish a process by which environmentally sensitive land and infill sites may be developed for residential purposes without strict adherence to the dimensional requirements of the zoning code of the city.
 The intent is to encourage better site planning than would normally occur by conventional subdivision procedures.
-Specifically, the objectives are to better preserve valuable open spaces, environmentally sensitive areas, and/or existing tree cover on properties that have such environmental features and scenic vistas; and/or to provide for infill development where appropriate better utilization of land for zero lot line development or development with reduced setbacks, and efficiency through design which shortens street and utility lines thereby reducing required investment in such infrastructure and its maintenance; flexibility to meet changing market conditions.
+Specifically, the objectives are to better preserve valuable open spaces, environmentally sensitive areas, existing tree cover and scenic vistas; to provide for infill development where appropriate; to provide for the better utilization of land; to provide for zero lot line development; to promote efficiency through design which shortens street and utility lines thereby reducing required investment in such infrastructure and its maintenance; and to provide for design flexibility to meet changing market conditions.
 Such development will be accomplished without an overall increase in density otherwise permitted in the zoning district in which the development is located as determined by the minimum lot size. - (b) Permitted districts; minimum size.
 A cluster subdivision may be permitted in any zoning district in which single-family dwellings are allowed as a permitted use and where the parcel to be subdivided has an area of 40,000 square feet 2 acres or more. - (c) Approval procedure; design standards; name. - (1) Cluster developments shall be approved in accordance to with the procedures established for design plats and final plats under criteria provided in this article.
 Further, cluster subdivisions involving attached housing in zoning districts that allow such housing types, shall also secure development plan approval in accordance with Article VII.
-Applications for the approval of cluster subdivisions shall be processed in the same manner as design plats. - (2) Design standards for improvements shall be in accordance with the provisions and regulations of this chapter. - (3) The name of a subdivision approved pursuant to this article shall be followed by the words "cluster subdivision" which shall become and be made a part of its official name. - (4) Application for Cluster Subdivision will be classified as either environmental or infill based on the following criteria:

-Environmental - development site must be located in the Significant Ecological Communities Districts or have at least two one or more of the following environmental features: wetlands, creeks, lakes, significant tree grouping/upland community, sinkholes, and endangered plants and animals species.
+Applications for the approval of cluster subdivisions shall be processed in the same manner as design plats. - (2) Design standards for improvements shall be in accordance with the provisions and regulations of this chapter. - (3) The name of a subdivision approved pursuant to this article shall be followed by the words "cluster subdivision" which shall become and be made a part of its official name. - (4) Application for Cluster Subdivision will be classified as either environmental or infill based on the following criteria: - Environmental development site must be located in the Significant Ecological Communities Districts or have at least two one or more of the following environmental features: wetlands, creeks, lakes, significant tree grouping/upland community, sinkholes, and endangered plants and animals species.

-Infill - Cluster subdivision that provide for infill development where appropriate, provide for better utilization of land, provide for zero lot line development or development with reduced setbacks, and/or promote efficiency through design.
+Infill - Cluster subdivision that provide for infill development where appropriate, provide for better utilization of land, provide for zero lot line development, and/or promote efficiency through design.